mechanicux/content-syndication-toolkit/readme.txt

 = Perfect for Content Marketing, Auto Canonical link generation! =

-Plugin automatically adds a canonical link to the end of every imported post at the clients end.
+Plugin automatically adds a canonical link to the <head> every imported post at the clients end.

+It also adds a link back to the original post at the end of the content:

 e.g. This article was first published on http://benjaminmoody.com.